zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * requests

 ## TODO
-* implement ability to change time between updates to RPC (currently set to 2 minutes)
+* implement ability to change time between updates to RPC (currently set to 35 seconds)
 * implement more PS3 game covers
-* squish bugs
-* (eventually) implement GUI to replace CLI
+* implement GUI to replace CLI